trx88/DwarfFortress/README.md

 In order to avoid a direct manipulation of models by a controller, domain were created that manipulate their corrensponding models.
 Each domain can contain one or more unique pointers to a model that they will manipulate.
 Controller uses domains to manipulate models indiretcly (via commands for player input and enemies movement, combat state machine during combat, etc.)

 ### World domain
-World domain handles the map, specifically map initialization, getting entities and removing on the map, moving entities and signaling that world model has been updated (positions on the map).
+World domain handles the map, specifically map initialization, getting entities and removing them on the map, moving entities and signaling that world model has been updated (positions on the map).
 ### Entity domains
 Entity domains are: base entity, player, enemy, chest.
 Each domain is responsible for all basic functionalities that those entities require and also for signaling the view that something has been updated (player domain only for stats and inventory).
 ### Inventory domain